sivasankarreddyvattigunta/ETH_AVAX_2/README.md

 To get the code running on your computer, follow the steps below:

-It seems like you have provided instructions for setting up and running a Hardhat project for integrating smart contracts using Solidity.
-The project involves deploying the smart contracts to a local Hardhat node and launching a frontend application to interact with those contracts.
-Below is a step-by-step breakdown of the instructions you've provided:

 1. **Clone the GitHub Repository:**
    You need to clone the project repository from GitHub.
 Replace `<repository_url>` with the actual URL of the repository.